 Halal-friendly Wellness and Spa Hotels

 Turkey is home to over one thousand thermal springs or kaplica.
 These natural, warm, thermal springs contain minerals and are used for healing spa treatments, in combination with rehabilitation and physical therapies.
 One of the most famous of these is Pamukkale – literally translated as ‘cotton castle’ – named for the white travertines, formed by rich mineral deposits left on the hillside, by the warm natural spring waters which congregate in pools on the terraces.
 It was these thermal springs which lead the Romans to build the spa town of Hierapolis nearby.
 The ruins of its ancient baths, temples and theatres can still be visited today.
-Those who want to try the famous spring waters for themselves, can book a stay at the well-known spa wellness hotel Pamukkale Termal Ece Otel.
 In fact, there are thermal springs throughout Turkey, with excellent halal-friendly wellness hotels in some of its most popular spa centres such as Afyon, Kizilcahamam near Ankara, the Black Sea coast and Yalova.
 Set close to the eastern coast of the Sea of Marmara, Yalova is easily reached by ferry from Istanbul.
 It is renowned as an area of great natural beauty, and its lush, green setting surrounded by forests, mountain plateaux and waterfalls, definitely enhances the thermal spa experience.
 Of course, Turkey is famous as the home of the hamam or Turkish Bath and visitors can enjoy a range of treatments and therapies, in spas which have separate sections or times of operation for men and women.